pvdz/tenko/tests/testcases/for_statement/for-loop/lhs_edge_cases/pattern_eval_shorthand.md

 > Regression with `eval` as a shorthand in the lhs of a `for`.
 >
 > The `eval` would be a read and write and a write to `eval` is illegal in strict mode.
+>
+> (The error is a bit confusing because the parser already knows this _must_ be a destructuring assignment, or `in` or `of`, so it emits a premature error about `eval` not being assignable.
+For the code, a more appropriate error would be to state that the object literal must be a pattern and is invalid in the current conext of a regular for loop.
+But oh well.)

 ## Input